Skip to content

 • When creating variables for report filters, use descriptive names to easily identify their purpose.
 Numeric label values are also supported.

 • Experiment with different section types and configurations to find the best way to visualize your data.
-Each type of section (Table, Pie Chart, Bar Chart, Counter) has its own strengths and use cases, so try them out to see which one works best for your specific reporting needs.
+Each section type (Table, Pie Chart, Bar Chart, Counter) has its own strengths and use cases.

 My report is not showing sections within it, what can I do?